kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4471-cp-join-kubelet-local-apiserver/README.md

 - Create a 3 control plane node cluster
 - Call `kubeadm init` on one of them, having the feature gate `ControlPlaneKubeletLocalMode` enabled.
+- Check that the kubelet is pointing to the local apiserver.
-- Calls `kubeadm join` on the remaining control plane nodes, having the feature gate `ControlPlaneKubeletLocalMode` enabled.
+- Call `kubeadm join` on the remaining control plane nodes.
+- Check that the kubelet's are pointing to the local apiserver.
+- Adjust the kubelet's kubeconfig's to point to the load balanced endpoint.
+- Call `kubeadm upgrade` on the nodes.
+- Check that all kubelet's are again pointing to the local apiserver.

 ### Graduation Criteria